Ethics for insurance staff – second edition

-Barry Zalma, Esq., CFE, now limits his practice to working as an insurance consultant specializing in insurance coverage, handling insurance claims, cheating and insurance fraud almost equally for insurance policyholders. .
+Barry Zalma, Esq., CFE, now limits his practice to working as an insurance consultant specializing in insurance coverage, insurance claims handling, cheating and insurance fraud almost equal to insurance policyholders .
 He also acts as an arbitrator or mediator for insurance-related disputes.
 He practiced law in California for more than 44 years as an insurance coverage and claims lawyer and more than 52 years in the insurance industry.
 He is available at http://www.zalma.com and email@example.com.

 Mr. Zalma is the first recipient of the first annual Claims Magazine / ACE Legend Award.

 For the past 52 years, Barry Zalma has devoted his life to insurance, insurance claims and the need to defeat insurance fraud.
-He has created the following library of books and other materials to enable insurance companies and their claims staff to become insurance claims personnel.
+He has created the following libraries with books and other materials to enable insurers and their claims staff to become insured.

-Read posts from Barry Zalma on https://parler.com/profile/Zalma / posts
+Read posts from Barry Zalma at https://parler.com/profile/Zalma / posts

-Read the last two questions by ZIFL here. https://zalma.com/zalmas-insurance-fraud-letter-2/
+Read the last two issues of ZIFL here. https://zalma.com/zalmas-insurance-fraud-letter-2/

-Go to the Barry Zalma, Inc. website here https://www.zalma.com/ Listen to my podcast, Zalma about insurance, at:
+Go to the Barry Zalma, Inc. website here https://www.zalma.com/ Listen to my podcast, Zalma on Insurance, on:

 https://podcasts.google.com/?q=zalma%20on%20insuranceZalma on Insurance –